When to 3D Print In House and When to Outsource

 Service bureaus are best for low quantity and high complexity.
 Choose this option if you need less than 5 parts per month, especially if those parts are large and call for non-standard materials.
-Service bureaus are also useful when your parts have very different materials or applications.
-In other cases, this is by far the slowest and priciest option.
+Service bureaus are most useful when you are often dealing with very different materials or applications that might call for access to multiple 3D printing technologies.
+For cases where you're printing many similar parts, a service bureau is by far the slowest and priciest option.

 In-House Industrial 3D Printers

-In-house industrial 3D printers are a solid option for large batches of parts (200 a week or more) with the same material and a size over 30 cm3.
-Still, industrial machines are often not used enough to make the cost worthwhile, unlike desktop machines.
+In-house industrial 3D printers are a solid option for large batches of parts (200 a week or more) made of the same material and over 30 cm3 in size.
+Still, many businesses don't use their industrial machines frequently enough to make the equipment cost worthwhile, unlike their less expensive desktop counterparts.

 Desktop 3D Printers

 Desktop 3D printers are great when you need parts quickly.
-If you print a large batch of parts (200+) per week, then a print farm of multiple desktop machines is cheaper than and just as effective as an industrial machine.
-Multiple printers would also give you more flexibility and would give you access to several materials at once.
-Service bureaus can be occasionally added to this flexible workflow if you occasionally need larger parts or uncommon materials.
+If you print a large batches of parts (200+) on a weekly basis, then a print farm of multiple desktop machines is less costly and just as effective as an industrial machine.
+Owning multiple desktop 3D printers offers more flexibility and means you can print in several materials at once.
+Service bureaus can be occasionally used to supplement this flexible workflow if you need larger parts or uncommon materials.